 - Weak: These are presently single source claims.
 Nevertheless, these can often feature biographical details of victims along with photographic evidence from a reputable source – and with international strikes also confirmed in the vicinity on that date.

-- Contested Events: These occur where there are competing claims for the origins of a violent incident.
-For example, both Coalition and Russian aircraft might be blamed for an attack in Syria; while in Iraq casualtes might be attributed to ground forces as well as to Coaltion aircraft.
+- Contested: Where there are competing claims for the origins of a violent incident.
+For example, both Coalition and Russian aircraft might be blamed for an attack in Syria; while in Iraq casualtes might be attributed to ground forces, as well as to Coalition or Iraqi aircraft.

 - Discounted: Those cases where our researchers or others can either demonstrate that those killed were combatants; that an incident likely did not result in any civilian casualties; or that other parties (eg the Iraq government or Assad regime) were instead most likely responsible for reported casualties.